logo

 He reportedly looked at back braces, left the pharmacy and returned five minutes later, picking up a brace and tak-ing it to the clerk and demanding the narcotics.

-The clerk said she saw the outline of a pistol in the robber’s pants and ran out of the pharmacy, returning with her own pistol and chasing the suspect away.
+The clerk said she saw the outline of a pistol in the robber’s pants and ran out of the pharmacy going to get her own.

 A: Main, news